SECURITIES AND EXCHANGE COMMISSION

 Participants may choose to have their accounts, including those initially invested in Common Stock, invested in any of the investment options made available under the Plan or, subject to certain limitations, in Common Stock.
 No more than 25 percent of a Participant's contributions, and contributions made by the Company on their behalf, may be invested in Common Stock.
 All contributions to the Plan are made to a trust that holds all of the assets of the Plan.

 Upon a Participant's termination of service due to resignation, discharge, or retirement prior to the Plan's retirement age of 65, the unvested portion of such Participant's account balance is forfeited.
-During the years ended December 31, 2020 and 2019, forfeited non-vested contributions and earnings attributable thereto, including matching contributions and discretionary annual contributions, as applicable, totaled $0.2 million.
+During the years ended December 31, 2021 and 2020, forfeited non-vested contributions and earnings attributable thereto, including matching contributions and discretionary annual contributions, as applicable, totaled $0.3 million and $0.2 million, respectively.
 Forfeited amounts are used to offset future Company contributions.

 Payment of Benefits